 10. Growing Healing Plants

-Probably the easiest way we can understand the power of plants today is their healing ability.
-For example, the leaves of mint can be crushed and placed on the temples to relieve headaches.
+Probably the easiest way to understand the power of plants today is their healing ability.
+For example, mint leaves can be crushed and placed on the temples to relieve headaches.
 The head can be cleared by inhaling the vapor from crushed eucalyptus leaves.
-The great majority of herbal medicines are boiled and consumed as a tea.
+The great majority of herbal medicines are boiled and consumed as tea.